finzzz/wgzero/README.md

 There are 2 types of connection:
 #### NAT
 - Internal IPv6 communication uses ULA (Unique Local Address).
-- Will prioritize on using public IPv6 (shared with all clients) and fallback to IPv4 when not available.
+- Prioritize on using public IPv6 (shared with all clients) and fallback to IPv4 when not available.
-- You need to have IPv6 address similar to `2001::a:b:c:d/64`.
 <details>
   <summary>see image</summary>
   <img src="https://raw.githubusercontent.com/finzzz/wgzero/master/static/nat.jpg" width="500" height="300">